 Limited scope of work

 As mentioned in one of the points above, RRBs have limited work.
-A majority of their work includes interacting with rural populace, helping them open bank accounts, providing them loans, assisting in agricultural financing apart from their routine.
+A majority of their work includes interacting with the rural populace, helping them open bank accounts, providing them loans, assisting in agricultural financing apart from their routine.

-RRBs exist for a specific purpose and that is to help provide credit and banking facilities to the rural people (farmers, entrepreneurs and rural co-operative societies).
+RRBs exist for a specific purpose and that is to help provide credit and banking facilities to the rural people (farmers, entrepreneurs, and rural co-operative societies).
 RRBs have limited options in the products and services they offer compared to commercial banks.

 This means the scope of work for RRB Officers and Assistants is relatively less.
-A lot of employees work in RRBs, gain experience and go on to give their CAIIB and JAIIB Exams to join other PSUs to explore greater career avenues.
+A lot of employees work in RRBs, gain experience, and go on to give their CAIIB and JAIIB Exams to join other PSUs to explore greater career avenues.

 Growth at RRBs is not nearly as good as it is in commercial public sector banks.
 There are a lot of reasons for this: